-“There are worse jobs out there,” Westwind mumbled to himself as he watched the hooded arean cleaner enter the stadium with a wheelbarrow full of cleaning supplies.
-Terina wore bright red robes, a good idea, but the bi-weekly matches in Shadowspire’s gladiatorial games weren’t overly bloody this week.
-There were only a few sand-soaked spots that dotted the grounds.
+“There are worse jobs out there,” Westwind mumbled, watching the hooded Terina, the Arena Cleaner, enter the stadium with a wheelbarrow full of cleaning supplies.
+She wore bright red robes, a good idea, but the bi-weekly matches in Shadowspire’s gladiatorial games weren’t overly bloody this week.
+Only a few sand-soaked spots dotted the grounds.
 Pieces of broken armor and weapons, a few still intact, lay strewn across the area.
 He enjoyed sitting in the stands and the quiet after the spectators left.
-A cool fall breeze blew through his hair and he looked to the sky where a few lazy clouds drifted and didn’t seem to be in a hurry to go anywhere.
+A cool breeze blew through his hair, and he looked to the sky, where a few lazy clouds drifted and didn’t seem to be in a hurry to travel anywhere.

-Turning his attention he spotted Terina standing in the middle of the sands looking at him.
+Turning his attention, he spotted Terina standing in the middle of the sand, looking at him.
 Her face remained hidden in the shadow of her hood.
-It was unusual, as it was routine for him to linger after the games.
+He routinely lingered after the games.
 She always knew he was there.

-“I suspect you own the Dragon’s Hoard, yes?” the rider said.
+“I suspect you own the Dragon’s Hoard, yes?” the rider inquired.

 “I’m the proprietor,” Westwind responded.